DNSCrypt/encrypted-dns-server/README.md

-# rust-dnscrypt-server
+# Encrypted DNS Server

-A new DNSCrypt server proxy implementation in Rust.
+A new DoH, DNSCrypt and Anomymized DNSCrypt server proxy implementation in Rust.

 # *** WIP - Nothing to see yet ***